 Špik, Alpine Resort, Slovenia

 The summer school will start on Sunday late afternoon (July 7) and end on Friday after lunch (July 12).
 There will be morning and evening lectures during the whole week, including one practical exercise session.
-A DRAFT of the detailed programme is available here (but changes are still possible)!
+The detailed programme is available here (minor changes are still possible).
 The lecturers can be seen here.